-How a Spinal Cord Injury Attorney can Help
+How a Spinal Cord Injury Attorney Can Help

 Perhaps the most serious and traumatic injury a person can sustain is one to the spinal cord.
 These injuries can be life-threatening, and any significant damage will require a significant adjustment to your lifestyle.
-It may limit your ability to work, require medication to handle the pain, and take months or years to return to any semblance of your normal life.
+It may limit your ability to work, require medication to handle the pain and take months or years to return to any semblance of your normal life.

 It is far too much to expect someone with a spinal cord injury to master the legal complexities of filing a claim.
-These claims will require an understanding of Texas and federal law and extensive medical knowledge.
+These claims will require understanding of Texas and federal law and extensive medical knowledge.
 Additionally, you’ll need the ability to finance expensive investigations into the accident and any resulting injuries.

 Come to The Benton Law Firm for the Help You Need after a Spinal Cord Injury

-Spinal cord injury cases are complicated for some lawyers because the cause can vary so widely.
+Spinal cord injury cases are complicated for some lawyers because the cause can vary widely.
 It may relate to a serious car accident or truck accident.
 It may be a slip and fall associated with premises liability.
 Or, it may be related to anything from a children’s injury to an animal attack.

-When you come to The Benton Law Firm, you’ll be working with a lawyer who listens to your story and crafts a personalized strategy based on the details.
+When you come to The Benton Law Firm, you’ll work with a lawyer who listens to your story and crafts a personalized strategy based on the details.
 That personal touch is why our founder Jeff Benton has a perfect 10.0 Avvo rating from his clients.
 It’s also why he’s a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.

 When you are looking for a lawyer you can rely on to care about your accident and trust to know how to pursue your case to the best result, you’ll find there’s no one more dependable than the team at The Benton Law Firm